edgi-govdata-archiving/overview/proposal-EDGI_ML_project.md

 After I have gained sufficient expertise in Machine and Deep Learning, I would like to contribute to Tensorflow.

-**Teamwork** :
+**Teamwork** : I have some experience working with teams in an industrial as well as an academic environment.
+I was a part of the data science team during my internship last summer.
+I have worked with some of my batchmates(under the guidance of our professors) as a team for projects and competitions.

+Apart from this, I have also led and managed a team of students while working for Uddeshya as a chapter head.

 **Interests:**

 I am fascinated by the advancements in Artificial Intelligence, Space Exploration, Electric Vehicles, and Renewable Energy Science.
 I admire Elon Musk&#39;s work and passion.
 I&#39;m an avid follower of Google DeepMind and would like to work with them in the future.
-I enjoy playing basketball, cooking desserts, and travelling to snowy mountains.
+I enjoy playing basketball, cooking desserts, and traveling to snowy mountains.

 **Commitment** :